multiversx/mx-deprecated-dapp-core-components/README.md

 Another handly component is DappUI.AuthenticatedRoutesWrapper, which can be used to protect certain routes and redirect the user to login page if the user is not authenticated.

-Import from dapp-core:
+Import from dapp-core-components:
 ```
-import { AuthenticatedRoutesWrapper} from "@elrondnetwork/dapp-core";
+import { AuthenticatedRoutesWrapper} from "@elrondnetwork/dapp-core-components";
 ```

 Use with routes: